Church diplomat eyes close Vietnam ties

 Archbishop Girelli sent the letter, dated January 13, to Cardinal Man soon after Pope Benedict XVI named him non-resident pontifical representative for Vietnam.

 The Vatican has no diplomatic relations with Vietnam and the naming of a non-resident pontifical representative is seen as the first step towards re-establishing diplomatic ties with the communist country.

-His letter in English was posted on Ho Chi Minh City archdiocese’s website
+His letter in English was posted on Ho Chi Minh City archdiocese’s website on February 2.

 “I ardently hope to strengthen the bonds of fraternal understanding and mutual assistance between this Pontifical Representation and your archdiocese,” the 57-year-old Vatican diplomat told Cardinal Man.